jagaapple/now-next-routes/README.md

 <h1 align="center">📦 DEPRECATED 📦</h1>
-This package has been deprecated and recommend to use "next-typed-routes" instead.
+<h4 align="center">This package has been deprecated and recommend to use "next-typed-routes" instead.</h4>

 ---